- Diseases, Disorders & Conditions

 How to Find Your Foot Type

-Want to know what type of pronator you are?
-Follow this simple test to determine whether you're a pronator, supinator, or neutral.
+It is easy to find out what type of pronator you are without taking a trip to the podiatrist!
+Want to know your type?
+Follow these simple steps (no pun intended) to determine whether you're a pronator, supinator, or neutral.

 - Wet your feet and step on a piece of paper.

 - If it shows a perfect footprint, then you are a neutral pronator.
-If the paper shows that the arch has also been left in the print, you are an over pronator.
-Supination (also known as underpronation) is shown by those whose footprint shows a gap disconnecting the top and bottom portions of the feet.
+If the paper shows that the arch has also been left in the print, you are an overpronator.
+Supination (under pronation) is shown by a footprint showing a gap disconnecting the top and bottom portions of the feet.

 What type of pronator are you?